ipinfo/libraries/versions/01/GUIDELINES.md

 If there are other errors returned by the API, pass it up to the caller so they can handle it.
 Do not silence/ignore these errors.

-### License

-The official wrappers for IPinfo should use the [Apache license](https://www.apache.org/licenses/LICENSE-2.0).

 ## Included responses

 All the information in the [ip full response](https://ipinfo.io/developers/responses#full-response) and the [asn full response](https://ipinfo.io/developers/asn) must be included in the code.